 - Co-ed Adult (25-50) with Gorden Fleming – Jack Miller’s Living in Light of the Gospel Story

 - “3G Class” Co-Ed Adult (45 & Up) with Fred Hart - Dietrich Bonheoffer’s Life Together

 It’s our desire for our middle and high school students to be fully engaged in the life of the church, not isolated from the church community in their own “youth group.”
 They have much to learn from the adults in the church, and the adults have much to learn from them!
 Youth at The Village Church are with their parents as we worship God together on Sunday mornings, and they’re called, like everyone in the church, to live their everyday lives in gospel astonishment and on gospel mission in their schools and neighborhoods.

 At the same time, we understand the importance of affinity relationships for middle and high school students – relationships with each other and with caring adults.
 So we’ve created a time each week for our youth to be together and encourage each other in the gospel.
-Middle and high school students meet at 9:00AM on Sunday mornings at Panera Bread on Paces Ferry, along with two caring adult leaders, to share breakfast together, share life together and grow in grace together.
-At 10:00Am, the leaders drive the students to Teasley in time for the worship service.
+Middle and high school students meet at 9:15 on Sunday mornings at Teasley Elementary, along with two caring adult leaders, to share breakfast together, share life together and grow in grace together.

 Additionally, many of our students are involved in two para-church youth ministries in our area: K-Life and Young Life.
 We love, support and encourage involvement in these ministries.

 Community Groups help us experience God and the transforming power of his gospel in and through the community of the church.
 They are a means for seeing God’s Kingdom come in our lives and in the lives of the people around us.